MillenniumDB/wukong-engine/README.md

 - **Docker** (optional)

   For containerization and running the engine in a consistent environment.
-  Install Docker by ...TODO: provide instructions or link to the Docker installation guide.
+  Install Docker by ...

 ### Installation

-To set up the **WUKONG** engine, follow these steps:
+To set up the project, follow these steps:

 1. Clone the repository and navigate to the project directory: